6 Haunted Hotels Around the US

 The Hot Lake Springs Hotel in La Grande not only has had many past lives but supposedly is still hosting them (in ghostly form, of course).
 The hotel was built in the late 1800s near the site of the naturally warm springs.

 In the century-and-a-half since its founding, the site has been a nurse’s training center, a flight school, a nursing home and even an insane asylum.
-Once again operating as a hotel, the building is said to have a piano that plays by itself and empty rocking chairs which have been seen rocking on their own.
+Once again operating as a hotel, the building is said to have a piano that plays by itself and empty rocking chairs that have been seen rocking on their own.
+Even more?
+Numerous paranormal investigations have taken place at the spooky spot, solidifying its reputation as a haunted destination.

 3. Hotel Chelsea in New York, New York

-The Hotel Chelsea in New York City is renowned for the creative folks who’ve lived – and died – there and its subsequent ghost sightings.
+The Hotel Chelsea in New York City is renowned for the creative folks who’ve lived — and died — there and its subsequent ghost sightings.
+Stories of spectral encounters, including those of former residents, artists, and musicians, have persisted for decades.
 The poet Dylan Thomas is said to haunt a room on the second floor, where he died in 1953, while a ghost named Mary, a widow whose husband died on the Titanic, is said to be seen peering into mirrors.
 Sherill Tippins, author of “Inside The Dream Palace: The Life and Times of New York’s Legendary Chelsea,” brought a friend to the Hotel Chelsea who can supposedly communicate with ghosts and stayed “up all night, talking to the ghosts,” according to NPR.

 4. Marrero’s Guest Mansion in Key West, Florida